The-EG/EG-Overlay/docs/development/compiling.rst

 ---------------

 EG-Overlay uses the Meson Build system and Ninja.
-Install both by using the `Meson and Ninja MSI Installer <https://mesonbuild.com/Getting-meson.html#installing-meson-and-ninja-with-the-msi-installer>`_.
+Install both by using the `Meson and Ninja MSI Installer <https://mesonbuild.com/Getting-meson.html
+#installing-meson-and-ninja-with-the-msi-installer>`_.

 Sources
 -------